OpenVoiceOS/ovos-technical-manual/docs/PHAL.md

 WantedBy=mycroft.service
 ```

-### Plugins
+## Admin Plugins

 AdminPlugins are just like regular PHAL plugins that run with `root` privileges

-A plugin needs to identify itself as an admin plugin via it's entry point, PHAL will not load Admin plugins and AdminPHAL will not load regular plugins
+A plugin needs to identify itself as an admin plugin via it's entry point, PHAL will not load Admin plugins and
+AdminPHAL will not load regular plugins

 Admin plugins will only load if their configuration contains `"enabled": true`.
-All admin plugins need to be explicitly enabled
+All admin plugins need to be explicitly
+enabled

 You can find plugin packaging documentation [here](https://openvoiceos.github.io/community-docs/OPM/#packaging)